Lords of Chaos (criminal group): Escalation

-On April 26, Kevin Foster and Peter Magnotti robbed and carjacked Emory Lewis, Derek Shields's landlord and the owner of the local Alva County Diner.
+On April 26, Kevin Foster and Peter Magnotti robbed and carjacked Emory Lewis, Derek Shields's landlord and the owner of the local Alva Country Diner.
 Shields had hated Lewis since he had heard him call his mother a "bitch" and "poor white trash."
 Lewis was uninjured in the attack.

 Murder of Mark Schwebes

 On April 30, the group decided to steal clothes at a local Dillard's store for an upcoming "Grad Nite" at Walt Disney World, where Foster planned to steal one of the character's costumes to use as a disguise to shoot minorities at the amusement park.
-As part of their diversion, Foster rigged a smoke grenade, which he had purchased at an Army-Navy store with fishing wire.
-The plan was to stack up the clothes they wanted and run out when the grenade went off, however the grenade proved to be a dud.
+As part of their diversion, Foster rigged a smoke grenade, which he had purchased at an Army-Navy store, with fishing wire.
+The plan was to stack up the clothes they wanted and run out when the grenade went off; however, the grenade proved to be a dud.

 The boys decided to vandalize Riverdale High School's auditorium.
 They stole latex gloves, a fire extinguisher, two staplers, and a bag of canned peaches.
 Foster rigged a Clorox bleach bottle full of gasoline with a lit rag and threw it through the auditorium window.

 Mark Schwebes, 32, the band director at Riverdale, caught members of the group loitering on the school grounds and confiscated the peaches, staplers, and fire extinguisher.
 He recognized Black and Torrone, telling the boys not to be surprised to get a visit from the police in the morning.
 After Schwebes left, Black angrily stated, "This has to be fixed tonight because tomorrow's a school day.
 So, he's gotta die tonight."

 Although Schwebes had an unlisted telephone number, the boys could procure his address through local directory assistance.
 Most of the other boys went home, leaving only Kevin Foster, Chris Black, Pete Magnotti, and Derek Shields, the group's core members.
 It was decided that Foster would do the actual shooting.
 Black would act as getaway driver, Shields would knock on the door, and Magnotti would stay in the car and act as a lookout.
-On the way to the killing, Foster sang a deranged version of "Santa Claus Is Coming to Town":
+On the way to the killing, Foster sang a parody of "Santa Claus Is Coming to Town":